BlueBrain/sonata-network-reduction/README.rst

 After that your shell changes directory to :file:`/home/sonata-reduction` of the docker container.
-Here you should be able to run a shell command (see an example below). **Don't forget that for a general container, you must compile your ``.mod`` mechanism files before doing reduction.** Also don't forget that they must be compiled with a relative path.
+Here you should be able to run a shell command (see an example below). **Don't forget that for a general container, you must compile your ``.mod`` mechanism files before doing reduction.** If you have problems with compiling of ``.mod``, you might try to compile them with a relative path.
 For example, you mount your :file:`$HOME/mods` directory to docker's :file:`/mods` directory:

 .. code:: bash